Super Nintendo cover art

 Buy Now for £14.20

-A joyous exploration of the cultural phenomenon that created Mario, Zelda and Pokémon, and an ode to our love of gaming, by one of the most trusted voices in video games writing.
+The incredible story of how an unassuming playing card company became one of the dominant cultural forces of the twenty-first century: Super Nintendo is a joyous ode to our love of gaming by one of the most trusted voices in video games writing.

-'Here is a book bursting with love.
-Bop your head against it and see if a shower of gold coins comes out.'
+'A book bursting with love.
+Bop your head against it and see if a shower of gold coins comes out'

 SAM LEITH, THE TIMES